Caravan of Stars: Headliners

-Groups included The Coasters, The Crystals, The Drifters, The Skyliners, and The Supremes.
+Groups included The Coasters, The Crystals, The Drifters, The Premiers, The Skyliners, and The Supremes.

 Reception

 The August 30, 1959, concert at the Hollywood Bowl in Hollywood, California, reflected the early success of the Caravan.
 The performance set an all-time attendance record at the Bowl, with more than 5,000 being turned away.
 Variety reported that police set up loudspeakers six blocks away to tell people the show was sold out.

 A week later, at the Michigan State Fair, the show set another attendance record, surpassing the previous attendance record by more than 15,000 concert goers over the previous record in the 110-year history of the fair.

 Legacy

 In 1978, in a commemorative piece on the 25th anniversary of the birth of rock and roll, Clark recalled the Caravan days, commenting that today's artists:

 Rosters

 Except where noted, the following lineups are taken from concert posters promoting the Caravan in various cities throughout the United States.
 The popularity of the shows led to the production of multiple units traveling the country.